 Building a Bitcoin library that provides tools/utilities to interact with the Bitcoin network.
 One of the primary goals of the library is to explain the low-level details of Bitcoin.
 The code is easy to read and properly documented explaining in detail all the thorny aspects of the implementation.
 It is a low-level library which assumes some high-level understanding of how Bitcoin works.
 In the future this might change.

-This is an early version of the library (v0.3.2) and currently, it supports private/public keys, all type of addresses (incl.segwit) and creation of P2PKH and P2SH transactions (with all SIGHASH types).
+This is an early version of the library (v0.4.3) and currently, it supports private/public keys, all type of addresses (incl.segwit) and creation of P2PKH, P2SH and segwit transactions (with all SIGHASH types).
 All script op codes are included.
 Timelock and non-standanrd transactions are supported.
 Currently, a simple node proxy exists to enable easy calls to a Bitcoin core node.
-Segwit transaction support as well as other functionality will be added continuously and the documentation will be improved as the work progresses.
+Additional functionality will be added continuously and the documentation will be improved as the work progresses.
 I use this library in the courses that I teach (University of Nicosia, Aristotle University of Thessaloniki and in seminars).

 Has architected and implemented the University of Nicosia’s blockchain certificate platform which enables easy, fast and independent publishing verification of certificates/diplomas/etc. More details on the website and on github.
 A certificate validator (using the open source code) was set up for the University of Nicosia.
 Currently, only Bitcoin is supported but the infrastructure exists for other platforms.
 Also created a library (Blockchain-Proofs) to allow blockchain certificates validation which currently supports Chainpoint v2 but might incorporate/wrap others in the future (e.g. OpenTimestamps).